OfficialMuffin/Gitea_to_GitHub_Exporter/README.md

+# WARNING: Known Issue: Some repos do not sucessfuly push to GitHub when there are errors present.
+Resolve the errors and rerun the script.

 # Gitea_to_GitHub_Exporter
 This is a script that makes it easy to transfer all repositories you may have from your GItea server to GitHub